gnolreve/calculatorpracticecode/README.md

-# roundingcalculatorpracticecode
+# calculatorpracticecode
-little rounding calculator.
+slowely building a little calculator.
 I would like to make an interface for my guy.